stefanogianazzi/panarion/tools_of_the_trade.md

-🛠️ Tools of the Trade
+## 🛠️ Tools of the Trade

 In this digital habitat, where convenience intersects with controlled chaos, a carefully curated toolkit ensures that data flows, passwords endure, files migrate, audio obeys, and speech itself is tamed into structured text.
-These utilities form the invisible scaffolding of the self-hosted workflow — small, efficient, often overlooked, yet indispensable.
+These utilities form the invisible scaffolding of the self-hosted workflow, small, efficient, often overlooked, yet indispensable.
 Whether whispering commands into the machine, bending sound waves at the terminal, or shuttling files across the LAN at ludicrous speeds, each tool plays a precise role in maintaining order in an otherwise delightful entropy.
 Below is the arsenal that keeps the ecosystem coherent, secure, and occasionally magical:

 - [LocalSend](https://localsend.org/) | open-source, cross-platform file transfer via local network
 - [KeePassXC](https://keepassxc.org/) | secure, local password manager